Sports-related Head Injury

 There are factors that may increase the risk of falling, such as a green horse, slippery footing or bareback riding, but it is the height from which the rider falls that most significantly impacts the severity of the injury.
 According to the Ontario Equestrian Federation, a rider sitting on a horse is elevated eight feet or more above the ground, and a fall from just two feet can cause permanent brain damage.
 Riders ages 10-14 are most likely to be involved in an accident with a horse.

 While serious head injury can occur while wearing a helmet, the data very clearly shows that the severity of the head injury can be decreased through helmet wear.
+According to the New England Journal of Medicine, helmets can reduce head and brain injuries by 85 percent.
 While helmets are required in equestrian sports that involve jumping, including eventing and show jumping, in high-level dressage competitions, the riders generally wear top hats, which provide no protection.
 Accidents are less common in competitive dressage, but accidents can occur.
 While most dressage riders do not wear helmets even when practicing, they are allowed both during practice and competition.

 The United States Equestrian Federation strongly encourages all riders while riding anywhere on the competition grounds to wear protective headgear with harness secured which passes or surpasses ASTM (American Society for Testing and Materials)/SEI (Safety Equipment Institute) standards for equestrian use and carries the SEI tag.

-- 79 percent of children between 10 and 14 wear ski/snowboard helmets.
+- 83 percent of children between the ages of 10 and 14 reported wearing helmets

-- 73 percent of adults over the age of 65 wear ski/snowboard helmets.
+- 81 percent of adults over the age of 65 reported helmet usage

-- Skiers and snowboarders ages 18 to 24 traditionally have represented the lowest percentage of helmet use among all age groups.
-This year, 48 percent of all 18- to 24-year-olds interviewed wore helmets, representing a 166-percent increase in usage for this age group since the 2002-2003 season, when only 18 percent wore helmets.
+- Skiers and snowboarders ages 18-24 have traditionally represented the lowest percentage of helmet use among all age groups.
+In the 2012-2013 season, 60 percent of all 18 to 24 years olds interviewed wore helmets, a 13-percent increase from the 2011-2012 season, when only 53 percent wore helmets.

 NSAA recently launched a revamped Lids on Kids website designed to provide parents with pertinent helmet-safety information; it includes simple helmet-sizing instructions to help ensure a proper fit.

-There are no state laws mandating helmets for skiing or any winter sports.
+In 2011, New Jersey became the first state to require those under the age of 18 to wear a helmet while skiing or snowboarding.
+Currently, there are no other state laws mandating helmets for skiing or any winter sports.
 Ski resorts in Aspen, Colo., mandate that skiers under age 12 wear helmets.
-Following the high-profile skiing-related deaths of Michael Kennedy in December of 1997, and Sonny Bono in January of 1998, an increase in the number of skiers wearing helmets has been noted in several studies.
+Following the high-profile skiing-related deaths of Michael Kennedy in December of 1997, Sonny Bono in January of 1998 and Natasha Richardson in March of 2009, an increase in the number of skiers wearing helmets has been noted in several studies.